-Keystone Investment Trust plc is an investment company holding investments with a market value in excess of £290 million and its investment objective is set out below.
+Keystone Investment Trust plc is an investment company holding investments with a market value in excess of £260 million and its investment objective is set out below.
 The strategy the Board follows to achieve that objective is to set investment policy and risk guidelines, together with investment limits, and to monitor how they are applied.
 These are also set out below.

-The business model adopted by the Company to achieve its objective has been to contract the services of Invesco Fund Managers Limited (the 'Manager') to manage the portfolio in accordance with the Board's strategy and under its oversight.
+The business model adopted by the Company to achieve its investment objective has been to contract the services of Invesco Fund Managers Limited (IFML or the Manager) to manage the portfolio in accordance with the Board's strategy and under its oversight.
 The Manager also provides company secretarial, marketing and general administration services.
+In practice, many of these services are performed under delegated authority by Invesco Asset Management Limited (IAML), a company related to IFML.
+References to the Manager in this annual financial report should consequently be considered to include both entities.
 The portfolio manager responsible for the day-to-day management of the portfolio is James Goldstone.

-All administrative support is provided by third parties under the oversight of the Board.
-In addition to the management and administrative functions of the Manager, the Company has contractual arrangements with Link Asset Services as registrar and The Bank of New York Mellon (International) Limited (BNYMIL) as depositary and custodian.
-BNYMIL became the depositary following novation of the depositary agreement from BNY Mellon Trust & Depositary (UK) Limited on 1 December 2017.
-The transfer has had no substantive effect on the services received by the Company.
+The Manager has delegated portfolio valuation, fund accounting and administrative services to The Bank of New York Mellon, London Branch.
+The Company has contractual arrangements with Link Asset Services as registrar and The Bank of New York Mellon (International) Limited (BNYMIL) as depositary and custodian.
 BNYMIL is also the Company's bank.